VictorGarrett/gazebo_ros_motors_euler/README.md

+# FORK NOTICE
+This fork was made to modify the update loop to shift the rotational dynamics to the Gazebo side.
+The update method has been changed to an euler integration because now the plugin does not know all the physical parameters for the exact solution.

+The encoder output calculation was also corrected.

 # Gazebo ROS motor plugins

 This repository contains currently <u>two</u> motor plugins, one with an ideal speed controller and one without a controller that models a DC motor. *Planning to extend the package with AC, BLDC, stepper and servo motor models as well...*